Kim Darby

-Kim Darby (born Deborah Zerby; July 8, 1947) is an American actress best known for her role as Mattie Ross in the film True Grit (1969).
+Kim Darby (born Deborah Zerby; July 8, 1947) is an American actress and teacher.
+Her breakout role was as Mattie Ross in the 1969 Western film True Grit, earning her a BAFTA Award nomination for Most Promising Newcomer to Leading Film Roles.
+The same year, she was nominated for a Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy for her performance in counterculture comedy Generation (1969).

+Darby has appeared in over 80 films and television series.
+She was nominated for a Primetime Emmy Award for her role in the miniseries Rich Man, Poor Man.
+Between 1992 and 2009, she taught acting in the extension program at the University of California, Los Angeles.

-Early life and film career
+Early life

-Darby was born Deborah Zerby in Los Angeles, the daughter of professional dancers Inga (Wiere) and Jon Zerby (the "Dancing Zerbys" or "Dancing Zerbies").
-Her father nicknamed her Derby saying "I thought Derby Zerby would be a great stage name".
-Her mother was from Budapest.
-Her mother's siblings were comedians who performed as the Wiere Brothers.
+Darby was born Deborah Zerby in Los Angeles, California, the daughter of professional dancers Inga (née Wiere) and Jon Zerby (known professionally as the "Dancing Zerbys" or "Dancing Zerbies").
+Her father nicknamed her "Derby", saying "I thought Derby Zerby would be a great stage name".
+Her mother was a Hungarian immigrant from Budapest.

 She performed as a singer and dancer under the name "Derby Zerby".
-Believing that she could not "hope for serious important roles in films with a name like "Derby Zerby", she renamed herself "Kim", because it was the name of a popular girl in her high school that she admired, and "Darby", as a variation of "Derby".
+Believing that she could not "hope for serious important roles in films with a name like "Derby Zerby", she renamed herself "Kim", because it was the name of a popular girl in her high school whom she admired, and "Darby", as a variation of "Derby".

+Career

+Film

-Darby began acting at age fifteen.
-Her first appearance was as a dancer in the film Bye Bye Birdie (1963).
-Her television work included Gunsmoke (1967 episodes "The Lure" and "Vengeance"); Bonanza (1967 episode "The Sure Thing"); and as a young girl approaching adulthood on an all-child planet in the "Miri" episode of the original Star Trek series.
+Darby began acting at age 15; her first appearance was as a dancer in the feature film version of Bye Bye Birdie (1963), about a rock and roll music singing and guitar-playing star (modeled on the real-life career of Elvis Presley).
+Her television work included the Western TV series Gunsmoke of 1955-1975 (in the 1967 episodes "The Lure" and "Vengeance") and another long-running Western, Bonanza of 1959-1973 (in its 1967 episode "The Sure Thing"); and as a young girl approaching adulthood on an all-child planet in the 1966-67 first-season episode of "Miri" of the original Star Trek TV series of 1966-1969.

-Among her many films are True Grit, in which she played a fourteen-year-old when she was twenty-one years old; The Strawberry Statement (1970); Norwood (1970); The One and Only (1978); Better Off Dead (1985); and Halloween: The Curse of Michael Myers (1995).
+Among her many feature film roles, she is best known for her portrayal of Mattie Ross in the Western classic True Grit (1969), when she was 21 years old.
+Co-starring with John Wayne and Glen Campbell, she played a precocious, unusually confident 14-year-old Arkansas frontier girl pursuing the murderer who killed her beloved father.
+Set in the mid-1870s, the film was adapted from a popular Western novel published in 1968 by Charles Portis.
+It was hugely successful and reached number one at the box office in the US.